 To read more about Oulton’s experience as an undergraduate researcher, please visit the FSU Research Tumblr.

-Story courtesy of Florida State University Office of Communications.
+By Kathleen Haughney, Story courtesy of Florida State University Office of Communications.
 Meteorite photo by Stephen Bilenky.